PT3-Robotic-arm/API-RobotUSB/README.md

 # Start the project
 ## Requirements
-This project currently sumport only Linux.
+This project currently sumport only Linux and MacOs.
 You will need `node`, `git` and `npm` to be able to use the project.
 You can check if you already have those tools installed by running: